snehal-1110/viaplay-music-service/README.md

 This is a REST API which  provides the clients with information about a specific music artist.
 The information is collected from 3 different sources:
 - MusicBrainz
-- Cover Art
+- Cover Art Archive
 - Discog